-13. Mandatory New Contestant Meeting.
+13. Mandatory New Contestant Meeting

-- A. New contestants are required to attend a mandatory new contestant meeting.
+- a.
+New contestants are required to attend a mandatory new contestant meeting.

-- B. Rodeo Secretary must post the time and place of the new contestant meeting in a conspicuous place during contestant registration.
+- b.
+Rodeo Secretary must post the time and place of the new contestant meeting in a conspicuous place during contestant registration.

-- C. Any new contestant who fails to attend this mandatory meeting will be disqualified and all entry fees will be forfeited.
+- c.
+Any new contestant who fails to attend this mandatory meeting will be disqualified and all entry fees will be forfeited.

-- D. Arena Director will conduct this meeting and conduct a roll call for all new contestants before the start of the first day of rodeo performance.
+- d.
+Arena Director will conduct this meeting and conduct a roll call for all new contestants before the start of the first day of rodeo performance.

-- E. Items to be discussed will include, but not limited to...
+- e.
+Items to be discussed will include, but not limited to

-- 1. Contestant dress code,
+- i.
+Contestant dress code,

-- 2. Alcohol and drug influence,
+- ii.
+Alcohol and drug influence,

-- 3. Rough stock riding safety and pullers,
+- iii.
+Rough stock riding safety and pullers,

-- 4. Shared riggings,
+- iv.
+Shared riggings,

-- 5. Knowledge of rules,
+- v.
+Knowledge of rules,

-- 6. Animal safety and welfare,
+- vi.
+Animal safety and welfare,

-- 7. General information.
+- vii.
+General information,

-- 8. Introduction of rodeo officials, and
+- viii.
+Introduction of rodeo officials, and

-- 9. Questions or rule clarifications.
+- ix.
+Questions or rule clarifications

-14. Rough Stock Event Contestant Dress Code.
+14. Rough Stock Event Contestant Dress Code

-- A. Required to wear long-sleeve shirts, long pants, western hat or protective helmet, and boots that minimally cover the ankle and have a heel. - B. Western hat or protective helmet must be on head while in the bucking chute and when entering the arena to compete. - C. Sleeves cannot be rolled or pushed up, with the exception of the riding arm(s) in Bull Riding, Steer Riding, and Bareback Bronc Riding. - D. Clothing must not allow any contestant's genitalia to be exposed.
+- a.
+Required to wear long-sleeve shirt, long pants, western hat or protective helmet, and boots that minimally cover the ankle and have a heel. - b.
+Western hat or protective helmet must be on head while in the bucking chute and when entering the arena to compete. - c.
+Sleeves cannot be rolled or pushed up, with the exception of the riding arm(s) in Bull Riding, Steer Riding, and Bareback Bronc Riding. - d.
+Clothing must not allow any contestant's genitalia to be exposed

-15. Roping and Speed Event Contestant Dress Code.
+15. Roping and Speed Event Contestant Dress Code

-- A. Required to wear long-sleeve shirts, long pants, western hat or protective helmet, and boots that minimally cover the ankle and have a heel. - B. Must maintain a western hat or protective helmet on head when they enter the arena to compete, including the roping box(s), or any designated runway. - C. Sleeves cannot be rolled or pushed up past the wrists. - D. Clothing must not allow any contestant's genitalia to be exposed. - E. Contestant must retain hat or helmet throughout his/her time in the arena for Mounted Break-Away Roping, Team Roping, and Speed events.
+- a.
+Required to wear long-sleeve shirt, long pants, western hat or protective helmet, and boots that minimally cover the ankle and have a heel. - b.
+Must maintain a western hat or protective helmet on head when they enter the arena to compete, including the roping box(s), or any designated runway. - c.
+Sleeves cannot be rolled or pushed up past the wrists. - d.
+Clothing must not allow any contestant's genitalia to be exposed. - e.
+Contestant must not allow hat or helmet to touch the ground throughout his/her time in the arena for Mounted Break-Away Roping, Team Roping, and Speed events.
 Failure to do so will result in a five dollar (\$5.00) fine payable to the Rodeo Secretary.

-- 16. Camp Event Contestant Dress Code. - A. Required to wear closed-toe shoes. - B. Clothing must not allow any contestant's genitalia to be exposed. - C. Refer to Rule VI.4.C.5.b for dress code requirements for the "drag" in the Wild Drag Race.
+16. Camp Event Contestant Dress Code

+- a.
+Required to wear closed-toe shoes. - b.
+Clothing must not allow any contestant's genitalia to be exposed. - c.
+Refer to Rule VI.4.C.5.b for dress code requirements for the "drag" in the Wild Drag Race.

-17. Rough Stock Riding Requirements.
+17. Rough Stock Riding Requirements

-- A. Have all required equipment for their events. - 1.
-Appropriate rigging for the event in good condition. - 2.
-Glove for riding hand. - 3.
-Bull bell and bell loop to attach bell to rigging loop. - 4.
-Nylon latigos for Bareback Bronc Riding. - 5.
-Pre-arranged assistant to help pull your rigging. - 6.
-Pre-arranged assistant to act as "safety" while setting your ride. - B. Filled out shared rigging form for all events they are sharing a rigging for. - C. Know all rules posted in the IGRA rulebook, under their events, the Timers, Scorekeepers, and Judges sections as well. - D. Ensure their animal is rigged when the Chute Coordinator or line-up coordinator assigns the contestant their animal. - E. Make sure the rigging is set correctly to allow the "puller" to be able to pull.
-This should ensure there are no twists in the loop of the rigging. - F. Properly adjust the "loop" in the rigging to adjust for varying sizes of stock and to be sure when you "wrap" you have enough tail.
+- a.
+Have all required equipment for their events. - i.
+Appropriate rigging for the event in good condition. - ii.
+Glove for riding hand. - iii.
+Bull bell and bell loop to attach bell to rigging loop. - iv.
+Nylon latigos for Bareback Bronc Riding. - v.
+Pre-arranged assistant to help pull your rigging. - vi.
+Pre-arranged assistant to act as "safety" while setting your ride. - b.
+Filled out shared rigging form for all events they are sharing a rigging for. - c.
+Know all rules posted in the IGRA rulebook, under their events, the Timers, Scorekeepers, and Judges sections as well. - d.
+Ensure their animal is rigged when the Chute Coordinator or line-up coordinator assigns the contestant their animal. - e.
+Make sure the rigging is set correctly to allow the "puller" to be able to pull.
+This should ensure there are no twists in the loop of the rigging. - f.
+Properly adjust the "loop" in the rigging to adjust for varying sizes of stock and to be sure when you "wrap" you have enough tail.

-18. Finals Rodeo Invitation Acceptance.
+18. Finals Rodeo Invitation Acceptance